splunk/public-o11y-docs/admin/admin-onboarding/phase1/phase1-arch-gdi.rst

 See :ref:`otel-exposed-endpoints` to determine which ports need to open in the firewall and what protocols need to be turned on or off in the Collector.

-If a proxy is required by your organization, see :ref:`allow-services`.
+If your organization requires a proxy, see :ref:`allow-services`.

 .. _phase1-metrics: